Step One: Create a Trip

 The House on the Rock, also in Spring Green, is one of those dazzling places that nearly defies description.
-It is the brainchild of Alex Jordan, a man with such a passion for collecting that he turned his home into a repository for the myriad fanciful, whimsical and artful collections that spoke to him.
+It is the brainchild of Alex Jordan, a man with such a passion for collecting that he turned his home into a repository for the myriad of fanciful, whimsical and artful collections that spoke to him.
 Jordan was not a man of means.
-In fact, any money he earned in odd jobs he put back into the home he designed (with no formal training) and built on a chimney of rock starting in the 1940s and his collections.
+In fact, any money he earned in odd jobs he put back into his collections and the home he designed (with no formal training).
 His main source of sustaining income was actually admission prices.
+He began building the house in the 1940s on a chimney of rock starting.
 The Infinity Room, completed in 1985, is an engineering marvel – it juts out more than 200 feet over the scenic valley below with 3,264 windows for walls affording guests spectacular views.

 Check This Out: From early November to early January, the place is decorated with more than 6,000 Santa Clauses.